 The School has a dedicated car-park for all parents at the front of St Raphael’s Church, accessed from Huddersfield Road.
-In addition we have an arrangements with the Revive Church opposite the school to use their car-park at drop off an collection times each day.

 Parking is not permitted on the school drive at anytime for parents this includes drop offs for Before School Provision, Breakfast Club and collections from Nursery, After School Provision and Clubs.
 The only exception to this is for Blue Badge holders who must notify the Headteacher.

 Children’s safety is paramount on the driveway at all times and a no vehicle policy is applied from 8.45-9.15am and 3.00-3.30pm.

 We politely ask parents not to park on the former Millbrook car-park, this is for residents of the apartments only.
 Parking is no longer available on Reach Church.